 That surge of ad revenue made some companies go parabolic.

-In fact, during the 1920’s… the radio boom caused RCA to rise 200X…
+In fact, during the 1920s… the radio boom caused RCA to rise 200X…

 It was one of the largest increases in the history of the stock market.

 That’s the power new advertising revenue has on stock prices!